Lumi-supercomputer/lumi-userguide/docs/software/lumi-o/common-use-cases.md

 ## Self-service backups of data

 The object storage is also often used as a location for storing backups.
 It is a convenient place to push copies of database dumps.

-## Files larger than 5 GB

-Files larger than 5 GB are divided into smaller segments during upload.

-* *lo-put* and *rclone*  split large files automatically: lo-put

 ## Viewing